Table of Contents

 [Reservation:<ReservationGuid>,Start]

-• From DataMiner 10.0.6 onwards, this placeholder can also be used to retrieve the ID of a booking, using the following syntax:
+• To retrieve the ID of a booking, use the following syntax:

 [reservation:<bookingID or service name or service ID or placeholder referring to a service>,ID]